 Toddlers can be incredibly persistent when they’re trying to get their way.

 The thing that makes this scenario trickier than sleep training a baby is that your little one, by this age, has probably learned a few negotiating tactics.

-I’m not saying this in a negative way, but toddlers quickly learn how to manipulate people.
+Toddlers quickly learn how to manipulate certain situations.
+I am not saying this in a negative way.
 It’s not that they’re malicious or conniving, it’s just human nature.

 We test behaviours and actions to see if they get us what we’re after.
 When we find something that works, we tend to use it repeatedly.

 So if asking for a glass of water gets Mum back into the room, or asking to use the bathroom helps to satisfy your curiosity about what’s going on outside of your room after hours, you’re likely to use the same approach every time.

 That can be a soothing fact to keep in your mind when you’re walking your child back to their room for the fifteenth time since you sat down to watch your favourite show.